 Gen Reps must also act a key communication link between the student body and ANUSA with regard to the concerns and problems that ANUSA should be addressing.
 They also are the primary means of keeping the Executive accountable.

 General Representatives: Brandon Tan, Christopher Atkins, Taylor Heslington, Henri Vickers, Jade Lin, Harsh Thakkar, Isabella Keith, Annabelle Nshuti, David Harvey, Jocelyn Abbott, Ailsa Schreurs, Peter Sun, Yasmin Poole, Madeleine Lezon

 The Department Officers are in charge of managing policy and advocacy of seven key areas which are especially important to ANUSA: Disabilities, Ethnocultural, Environment, Indigenous, International Students, Queer* and Women.
 The Department Officers also head up the autonomous collectives that assist in advising and directing the actions and initiatives of the Department Officers.

 Disabilities Officer – Madhumitha Janagaraja

 Any student who identifies as having a disability can join ANU Disabilities, the disabilities collective.
 This collective also has non-autonomous meetings that anyone can attend.
 To find out more information please visit ANUSA Disabilities Student Association or by emailing the Officer.

 Environment Officer – Nick Blood

 The Collective is for any ANU student who wants to engage with environmental and social justice issues on and off campus.
 It’s also a great way to meet like-minded students in a fun and friendly atmosphere.
-The Collective meet Tuesday afternoons from 5-6 at the Food Coop in Lena Karmel lodge (TBC for 2018).
-To find out more information please visit ANUSA Environment Collective or by emailing the Officers.
+The Collective meets on Tuesday afternoons from 5-6 at the Food Coop in Lena Karmel lodge.
+To find out more information please visit ANUSA Environment Collective or by emailing the Officer.

 International Students’ Officer – Hazel Ang